apache/trafficcontrol/docs/source/api/v3/deliveryservices.rst

 :regexRemap:           A :ref:`ds-regex-remap`
 :regionalGeoBlocking:  A boolean defining the :ref:`ds-regionalgeo` setting on this :term:`Delivery Service`
 :remapText:            :ref:`ds-raw-remap`
-:serviceCategory:      An integral, unique identifier that corresponds to the :ref:`ds-service-category` with which the :term:`Delivery Service` is associated
+:serviceCategory:      The name of the :ref:`ds-service-category` with which the :term:`Delivery Service` is associated
-:serviceCategoryName:  The :ref:`ds-service-category` with which the :term:`Delivery Service` is associated
 :signed:               ``true`` if  and only if ``signingAlgorithm`` is not ``null``, ``false`` otherwise
 :signingAlgorithm:     Either a :ref:`ds-signing-algorithm` or ``null`` to indicate URL/URI signing is not implemented on this :term:`Delivery Service`
 :rangeSliceBlockSize: An integer that defines the byte block size for the ATS Slice Plugin.
 It can only and must be set if ``rangeRequestHandling`` is set to 3.